aminabuzahra/AminBot/README.md

 ## Conclusion

-AminBot is a testament to the practical application of DevOps, AI, and cloud services in software development.
+AminBot is a testament to the practical application of DevOps, AI, REST APIs, and cloud services in software development.
 It showcases the effectiveness of Docker and Python in real-time data processing, emphasizing agility, scalability, and robustness.